-Community partners: Shared professional learning with the KSP such as the Quality Teaching Rounds, Peer Coaching through HUB School Initiative and the Middle Years Project; joint professional learning with the NS5 focusing on shared priorities.
+Community partners: Shared professional learning with the KSP such as the Quality Teaching Rounds and the Middle Years Project; joint professional learning with the NS5 focusing on shared priorities.

 Leaders: encourage and support a culture of shared professional learning within the school, recognising the importance of driving continuous improvement.